A unified framework for learning with nonlinear model classes from arbitrary linear samples: Key concepts

 The motivation for these definitions is as follows.
-Often in applications, one has some measurements that should always be included.
+Often in practice, one has some measurements that should always be included.
 For example, in a function regression problem, it may be desirable to sample the function at certain locations, based on known behaviour.
 Similarly, in a Fourier sampling problem, as discussed in Example \ref{ex:half-half-multilevel}, one may wish to fully sample all low frequencies up to some given maximum.
 Mathematically, as demonstrated in Example \ref{ex:half-half-multilevel}, we can incorporate a deterministic measurement by defining a distribution that takes a single value with probability one.
-Since these measurements are always included, it is unnecessary to include them in the definition \ef{variation-collection}, since, as we will see, the variation is a tool that relates to the number of random measurements needed to ensure recovery.
+Since these measurements are deterministic, it is unnecessary to include them in \ef{variation-collection}, since, as we will see, variation pertains to the number of random measurements needed for recovery.
 Later, when we consider sampling without replacement (Example \ref{ex:bernoulli-model}), we will see that it is, in fact, vital that the variation be defined as a maximum over the nonconstant distributions only.
 See Corollary \ref{cor:gen-mod-unitary-sub-bernoulli} and Remark \ref{rem:why-nonconstant}.

-\subsection{Main results}
+\section{Main results}